ovn-org/ovn-kubernetes/docs/egress-service.md

 When that traffic reaches the node's mgmt port it will use its routing table and iptables before heading out.
 Because of that, it takes care of adding the necessary iptables rules on the selected node to SNAT traffic exiting from these pods to the service's ingress IP.

-These goals are achieved by introducing an annotation for users to set on LoadBalancer services: `k8s.ovn.org/egress-service`, which can be either empty (`'{}'`) or contain a `nodeSelector` field: `'{"nodeSelector":{"matchLabels":{"size": "large"}}}'` that allows limiting the nodes that can be selected to handle the service's traffic.
+These goals are achieved by introducing a new resource `EgressService` for users to create alongside LoadBalancer services which can be either empty or contain optional fields:
+- `nodeSelector`: allows limiting the nodes that can be selected to handle the service's traffic.
-By specifying the `nodeSelector` field, only a node whose labels match the specified selectors can be selected for handling the service's traffic as explained earlier.
+When present only a node whose labels match the specified selectors can be selected for handling the service's traffic as explained earlier.
-By not specifying the `nodeSelector` field any node in the cluster can be chosen to manage the service's traffic.
+When the field is not specified any node in the cluster can be chosen to manage the service's traffic.
 In addition, if the service's `ExternalTrafficPolicy` is set to `Local` an additional constraint is added that only a node that has an endpoint can be selected.

+- `network`: The network which this service should send egress and corresponding ingress replies to.
+This is typically implemented as VRF mapping, representing a numeric id or string name of a routing table which by omission uses the default host routing.

-When a node is selected to handle the service's traffic both the service is annotated with `k8s.ovn.org/egress-service-host=<node_name>` (which is consumed by `ovnkube-node`) and the node is labeled with `egress-service.k8s.ovn.org/<svc-namespace>-<svc-name>: ""`, which can be consumed by a LoadBalancer provider to handle the ingress part.
+When a node is selected to handle the service's traffic both the status of the relevant `EgressService` is updated with `host: <node_name>` (which is consumed by `ovnkube-node`) and the node is labeled with `egress-service.k8s.ovn.org/<svc-namespace>-<svc-name>: ""`, which can be consumed by a LoadBalancer provider to handle the ingress part.

 Similarly to the EgressIP feature, once a node is selected it is checked for readiness (TCP/gRPC) to serve traffic every x seconds.
-If a node fails the health check, its allocated services move to another node by removing the `egress-service.k8s.ovn.org/<svc-namespace>-<svc-name>: ""` label from it, removing the logical router policies from the cluster router, resetting the `k8s.ovn.org/egress-service-host=<node_name>` annotation on each of the services and requeuing them - causing a new node to be selected for the service.
+If a node fails the health check, its allocated services move to another node by removing the `egress-service.k8s.ovn.org/<svc-namespace>-<svc-name>: ""` label from it, removing the logical router policies from the cluster router, resetting the status of the relevant `EgressServices` and requeuing them - causing a new node to be selected for the services.
 If the node becomes not ready or its labels no longer match the service's selectors the same re-election process happens.

 The ingress part is handled by a LoadBalancer provider, such as MetalLB, that needs to select the right node (and only it) for announcing the LoadBalancer service (ingress traffic) according to the `egress-service.k8s.ovn.org/<svc-namespace>-<svc-name>: ""` label set by OVN-Kubernetes.